New Castle County Bicycle Plan

 - Focus on community destinations as points of access.

 - Identify key gaps and areas of safety concern.

 - Consider needs of all population groups, including active recreation and transportation needs.

-Identify measures to provide equitable bicycle access to transit.
+Provide equitable bicycle facilities including access to transit.

 - Recommend bus stop locations where adequate and secure bicycle parking should be provided.

 - Identify safe and convenient bicycle routes to and from transit stations and stops.

 Encourage adequate and secure bicycle parking and other end-of-trip facilities at all major trip destinations.

 - Review bicycle parking requirements in zoning codes and recommend revisions as needed.

 - Identify locations where bicycle parking should be provided.